 El Salvador's president-elect criticizes China

-WASHINGTON (AP) — President-elect Nayib Bukele of El Salvador has not decided whether to keep relations with China but says the Asian nation is not being respectful to his country.
+WASHINGTON (AP) — El Salvador's president-elect said Wednesday that he has not decided whether to keep relations with China, but criticized the Asian nation as not being respectful to his country.

-In his first public remarks since winning election last month, the 37-year-old Bukele said Tuesday during a visit to Washington that China does not respect the rules of commerce, manipulates its currency and meddles into other countries' democracies.
+In his first public remarks since winning election last month, the 37-year-old Nayib Bukele said China does not respect the rules of commerce, manipulates its currency and meddles into other countries' democracies.
+He did not provide specific details on his criticism.

+"We want to be friends with China, but China has to be friends with us," Bukele said during the first day of this three-day visit to Washington.
+"I don't mean money or investment, but respect."

 Last year, current President Salvador Sanchez Ceren switched El Salvador's diplomatic recognition from Taiwan to Beijing, a move that prompted Washington to recall its ambassador.